Man wearing a hat and holding a note pad inspecting weeds banner image

 We detected the high-threat plant alligator weed in Benandarah and Malua Bay.
 This weed came into the area on machinery from outside Eurobodalla.
 We will inspect the area to ensure there are no further infestations.

 We will install signage across all inspection areas.
-We will also send letters to residents in peri-urban and rural areas to notify them of the inspections.
+We'll also send letters to residents in peri-urban and rural areas to notify them of the inspections.

 Schedule

-Our inspection dates are subject to change - they are dependent on environmental conditions and resources.
-We may add further inspection areas to the schedule if we have the resources or suspect a major biosecurity risk:
+Our inspection dates are subject to change - they depend on environmental conditions and resources.
+We may add further inspection areas to the schedule if we have the resources or suspect a major biosecurity risk.

 If you have any water weeds that are biosecurity matter, please contact us for advice and help: